stackmuncher/static-pages/content/about/developers/features/privacy.md

 We protect your privacy by not collecting any info you are not comfortable making public.

-Personal details such as name, age and gender are not collected.
+Personal details such as age or gender are not collected.
 No photos either.
+Even your name is optional.
 Let your skills speak for themselves.